| VERKHNYAYA SINYACHIKHA, Russia

 "We strike and they pay us a bit.
 We strike again and they pay us a bit more.
 We don't know where the money comes from," said Andrei Zhukov, taking a pragmatic view of what may seem like a desperate tactic.

-Zhukov, one of the organisers, said it was easy to gather a list of willing strikers by word of mouth - despite this being the fourth yet by former workers - and register the protest with the town hall.
+Zhukov, one of the organizers, said it was easy to gather a list of willing strikers by word of mouth - despite this being the fourth yet by former workers - and register the protest with the town hall.

 A visit by police to the homes of two participants did little to dissuade them from striking.